Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) have become the state-of-the-art solution in many key domains, such as computer vision~\cite{HeZuReSu16} and natural language processing~\cite{Op22}.
-Their remarkable performance, particularly in complex pattern recognition tasks has led to their deployment in increasingly safety-critical systems, such as autonomous vehicles, medical diagnosis tools, and aerospace control systems~\cite{KaLeReYe24}.

-However, despite their exceptional performance, the inherent complexity of DNNs raises significant concerns about their reliability.
-This is particularly evident in the case of adversarial examples~\cite{szegedy2013intriguing,GoShSz15,ChWuGuLiJh17}, where minor, often imperceptible input perturbations can lead to misclassifications.
-The lack of formal guarantees in DNNs highlights a critical need for formal verification, which can serve to improve the robustness, safety, and reliability of these models.
+Deep neural networks (DNNs) have emerged as highly powerful tools, which are increasingly being integrated into complex systems in the fields of computer vision~\cite{HeZuReSu16}, natural language processing~\cite{Op22}, and aerospace~\cite{KaLeReYe24}.
+However, DNNs are also prone to mistakes: for example, they will often fail when presented with mildly perturbed (``adversarial'') inputs~\cite{szegedy2013intriguing,GoShSz15,ChWuGuLiJh17}.
+The growing reliance on DNNs, combined with their susceptibility to error, highlights the need for formal guarantees regarding their behavior; and indeed, great strides have been made on DNN verification in the past decade to try and meet this goal.

-Despite advancements, a substantial disparity remains between the scale of DNNs amenable to current verification techniques and the complexity of those required for real-world applications~\cite{BrBaJoWu24}.
-This is primarily due to the fact DNN verification with piecewise-linear activations has been shown to be NP-complete~\cite{KaBaDiJuKo17}, indicating that the computational cost can grow exponentially with the size of the network.
-This intractability necessitates the development of sophisticated and efficient verification techniques.
+Despite these advancements, a substantial disparity remains between the scale of DNNs amenable to current verification techniques and the complexity of those required for real-world applications~\cite{BrBaJoWu24}.
+This is primarily due to the fact that DNN verification with piecewise-linear activations is NP-complete~\cite{KaBaDiJuKo17}, indicating that the computational cost can grow exponentially with the size of the network.
+This intractability necessitates the further development of sophisticated and efficient verification techniques.